-Multi-Modal People Tracking on a Mobile Companion Robot
+People Tracking on a Mobile Companion Robot

-Michael Volkhardt, Christoph Weinrich, and Horst-Michael Gross
+Michael Volkhardt, Christoph Weinrich, and Horst-Michael Gross Ilmenau University of Technology Neuroinformatics and Cognitive Robotics Lab 98684 Ilmenau, Germany michael.volkhardt@tu-ilmenau.de

-Abstract-People detection and tracking are key aspects in current research on mobile robots.
-While plenty of research is focused on pedestrian tracking in public areas, fewer work exists on practical people tracking in home environments with non static cameras.
-This paper presents a real-time people tracking system for mobile robots that applies multiple asynchronous detection modules and an efficient Kalman filter.
-It allows for upright pose - and under restrictions, sitting pose - people tracking in home environments.
-We evaluate the performance of the tracking system using different detection modalities on newly collected indoor data sets.
-These data sets are made publicly available for comparison and benchmarking.
+Abstract-Developing methods for people tracking on mobile robots is of great interest to engineers and scientists alike.
+Plenty of research is focused on pedestrian tracking in public areas.
+Yet, fewer work exists on practical people tracking in home environments with non-static cameras.
+This paper presents a real-time people tracking system for mobile robots that filters asynchronous, multi-modal detections using a Kalman filter for each person.
+It allows for upright and sitting pose people tracking in home environments.
+We evaluate the performance of the tracking system using different detection modalities and compared it to state-of-the-art people detection methods.
+Evaluation was done on a newly collected indoor data set which we made publicly available for comparison and benchmarking.